 - Grade Point Average (GPA)

 UNC uses these metrics to monitor student-athlete academic performance, both individually and by team.
 This section discusses these metrics and monitoring thereof, as well as steps taken to address poor academic performance.
-(See more about Academic Performance Measures on pages 4 and 5 of the Report of the Faculty Athletics Representative, September 25, 2015.)
+(For more, see the fall 2020 Academic Scorecard, an annual summary of the academic progress of UNC student-athletes.)